-STGlobal is a vibrant STS/S+T policy conference produced by students and faculty from VT, GWU, Georgetown, and Drexel.
+STGlobal is a vibrant STS/S+T policy conference produced by students and faculty from ASU, VT, GWU, Georgetown, and Drexel.
 Attendance typically consists of 100-180 people from upwards of 25 universities and brings in students from both domestic and international institutions.
-The American Association for the Advancement of Science and the National Academies of Science and Engineering house and sponsor this event.
-This year the conference takes place on March 24th and 25th in Washington DC.
+The National Academies of Sciences, Engineering and Medicine house and sponsor this event.
+This year the conference takes place on March 29th and 30th in Washington DC.

 STGlobal Structure: STGlobal is a registered 501(c)(3) non-profit comprised of dues-paying member universities.
 A volunteer Organizing Committee of graduate student representatives from each member university is responsible for leadership and the hands-on operations of the Consortium.
 Faculty Sponsors from each member school serve as mentors to their student representatives.
 For information on joining the STGlobal Consortium, please e-mail: firstname.lastname@example.org.